microsoft/T-MAC/README.md

 - Download Ninja from [Release Page](https://github.com/ninja-build/ninja/releases/download/v1.12.1/ninja-winarm64.zip) and add to Path.
 - Install Clang from [Release Page](https://github.com/llvm/llvm-project/releases/download/llvmorg-17.0.6/LLVM-17.0.6-woa64.exe).

-Starting the following commands **outside of Developer Command Prompt/Powershell for VS** to ensure our native clang tools are used.
+Run the following commands **outside of Developer Command Prompt/Powershell for VS** to ensure our native clang tools are used.

 Install `t_mac` from the source: